ppy/osu-wiki/wiki/People/Nomination_Assessment_Team/Evaluations/en.md

 Beatmap Nominators can resign from the group at any time via the BN website.
 When this happens, three NAT members will be assigned to evaluate the nominator one last time, in order to determine if the resignation is on "good" terms or on "standard" terms.
 This evaluation is given a 24-hour deadline and announced to the NAT members in their respective Discord channel.

-Once a consensus for the resignation terms has been reached, the NAT will send the BN an announcement message via the [Nomination Assessment Team bot](https://osu.ppy.sh/users/6616586) informing them of their status and when they can reapply to become a BN if they so choose.
+Once a consensus for the resignation terms has been reached, the NAT will send the BN an announcement message via the ::Nomination Assessment Team bot::{ user-id=6616586 } informing them of their status and when they can reapply to become a BN if they so choose.

 #### Good terms